qwebsolutions/metapsi/Metapsi.Tutorial/docs/articles/overview.md

 Metapsi supports <strong>both server-side rendering & client side rendering</strong> as needed.
 Moreover you can, for example, render a server-side page containing multiple client-side nodes.
 </div>

-As of September 2023, the server side rendering API is actively developed, experimental & subject to change.
+The server side rendering API is actively developed, experimental & subject to change.
 We recommend you [jump in](/tutorial/hello-world) straight to the magic (& honestly more fun) client side rendering examples to get a feel for the syntax & capabilities.